metaractor/metaractor/README.md

 ## Development

-- `docker-compose build --pull`
+- `docker compose build --pull`
-- `docker-compose run --rm metaractor` to run specs
+- `docker compose run --rm metaractor` to run specs or with the Deskfile loaded:
+- `rspec spec`

 To release a new version:
 - Update the version number in `version.rb` and commit the result.
-- `docker-compose build --pull`
+- `docker compose build --pull`
-- `docker-compose run --rm release`
+- `docker compose run --rm release`

 ## Contributing